strblr/waymark/README.md

 **`RouterRoot`**

-The root provider that sets up routing context and renders your routes.
+The root component that sets up routing context and renders your routes.

 - `props` - `RouterOptions | { router: Router }` - Either router options (same as the `Router` constructor) or a pre-created router instance